 According to Dr. Warren Joseph, an expert in the field of infectious disease, tinea pedis or athlete’s foot almost always precedes the development of toenail fungus.
-In addition, those with toenail fungus will often develop athlete’s foot as common, treatable, and not a problem, a toenail fungus infection can be much more serious.
+While most people think of athlete’s foot as common, treatable, and not a problem, a toenail fungus infection can be much more serious.

-Also, left untreated toenail fungus is a progressive disease that can spread to other nails and to other parts of the body, and can be transmitted to family members.
+If left untreated toenail fungus it is a progressive disease that can spread to other nails, to other parts of the body, and can be transmitted to family members.
 There is also a genetic predisposition to T. Rubrum (one of the most common yeasts/molds that cause athletes foot and fungal nails) in some families.

 What Does This Information Mean for People With Athlete’s Foot and Fungal Nails?